Mudit0704/Stock_Portfolio_Simulator/Stonks/res/README.txt

 5. Specifying commission fees at any point in time as a fixed fee per transaction.
 6. Web API integration was already done in the previous iteration.
-7. Providing a graph of a specified portfolio's performance over a specified period of time with a minimum timespan of 5 days and maximum timespan of 30 years.
+7. Providing a graph of a specified portfolio's performance over a specified period of time with a maximum timespan of 30 years.
 8. The same text based view with additional functionalities for new features.